 We will take a three-study approach.
 Study one will invite participants to generate the features and attributes they associate with good leadership in their sector.
 Study two will then invite participants to rate how central they believe each feature to be for good leadership.
 From these centrality ratings, a list of central and peripheral features of good leadership will be made.
-In study three, a reaction time allocation task will explore whether there is a cognitive difference between central and peripheral features.
+In study three, memory and reaction time allocation tasks will explore whether there is a cognitive difference between central and peripheral features.
 We will be running a separate prototype analysis for each of our focal sectors: law, finance, technology, and wider business.

 The combination of surveys, interviews, and our study of corporate values will enable us to triangulate results and develop a well-rounded view of character and leadership in law, finance, technology, and business more widely.